-The engine room is ventilated through the side openings on the hull at aft, on port and starboard side.
+The engine room is ventilated through the side openings on the hull in the midship area, on port and starboard side.
 The air travels down the sides and into the engine room.

-Do not block the ventilation area, while the engine is running!
+Do not block the ventilation area when the engine is running!
 4.11 FIRE EXTINGUISHING SYSTEM